Spanish Fiction Book Collections

-When considering Spanish Fiction books, often the most used and sought out resource is a basal reader like Tesoros or Calle a la lectura.
+When considering Spanish Fiction books, often the most used and sought out resource is a basal reader like Tesoros or Calle a la Lectura.
 These resources provide solid shared readings and often lend themselves to whole group instruction.
-I really enjoy using books for read alouds because of their colorful art and powerful words, which can also be found in a basal.
-However, in order to differentiate for our learners reading levels and interest we must provide alternatives and facilitate reading in guided groups.
+I really enjoy using books for reading aloud because of their colorful art and powerful words, which can also be found in a basal.
+However, in order to differentiate for our learners reading levels and interest, we must provide alternatives and facilitate reading in guided groups.
 When looking for books to use in your bilingual or dual immersion classroom, I think about them in three ways.

 1. Popular English books translated into Spanish

 Most books in our classrooms and libraries are translations.
 These books represent the U.S. popular literary culture and are affordable.
 Translated books also represent English language structures.
 While translators work to great lengths to translate for meaning they cannot avoid the cultural implications of the stories.
 For example, Ramona Quimby lives on Kilckitat Street.
 This word cannot be translated.
 I would argue it shouldn't be either!
 The author intended to use the name of a street near her actual childhood home in Portland, Oregon and well that's what it is - a name of a street in the United States.
 So, it is cultural nuances like this that make translations reflect the U.S. culture they come from.
 Most of our students are born and raised here in the United States, so it is not a bad thing.
 However, let's not let it be the ONLY thing!